Sabrina Carpenter discography

-American singer Sabrina Carpenter has released seven studio albums, two extended plays, 26 singles (including five as a featured artist), 24 promotional singles and 35 music videos.
+American singer Sabrina Carpenter has released seven studio albums, two extended plays, 31 singles (including five as a featured artist), 23 promotional singles and 36 music videos.
 Prior to gaining recognition on Disney Channel's Girl Meets World and performing its theme song, Carpenter signed a five-album deal with Hollywood Records.
-In 2014, she released her debut single "Can't Blame a Girl for Trying" and an EP of the same name.
+In 2014, she released her debut single "Can't Blame a Girl for Trying" and an EP of the same name, with the latter peaking at number 16 on the Billboard Heatseekers Albums chart.
 She followed this with her debut album Eyes Wide Open (2015) which debuted at number 43 on the US Billboard 200.

-She released her second studio album Evolution (2016) which found commercial success and debuted at number 28.
-It was accompanied by the singles "On Purpose" and "Thumbs"; the latter of which peaked at number one on the Bubbling Under Hot 100 chart and was certified Platinum by Recording Industry Association of America (RIAA).
-She found continued success with her follow-up single "Why", which was certified Gold by the RIAA.
-Her next studio album was split into two parts with Singular: Act I (2018) and Singular: Act II (2019).
-The albums gained recognition for their various singles including "Alien", "Almost Love" and "Sue Me" which became consecutive number ones on the US Dance Club Songs chart.
+She released her second studio album Evolution (2016), which debuted at number 28.
+It was accompanied by the singles "On Purpose" and "Thumbs"; the latter of which peaked at number one on the Bubbling Under Hot 100 chart and was certified Platinum by the Recording Industry Association of America (RIAA).
+She followed-up with her single "Why", which peaked at number 21 on the Bubbling Under Hot 100 and was certified Gold by the RIAA.
+Her next studio albums were the two-part Singular: Act I (2018) and Singular: Act II (2019).
+The former album's singles including "Almost Love" and "Sue Me" became consecutive number ones on the US Dance Club Songs chart.
 She also collaborated with Alan Walker and The Vamps on the song "On My Way" and "Hands" respectively.